The Bankrate promise

-“It’s embarrassing to make this much money and still be financially broke,” Christina, a 42-year-old accounting manager in St. Louis, Missouri says.
-“After a while you get used to it and just chalk it up.”
+“It’s embarrassing to make this much money and still be financially broke,” Christina, a 42-year-old accounting manager in St. Louis, Missouri said.
+“After a while, you get used to it and just chalk it up.”

-“This is entirely consistent with the recent, unfortunate findings by Bankrate that just 40 percent of Americans could pay a $1,000 unplanned expense from savings,” says Greg McBride, CFA, chief financial analyst at Bankrate.
-“Being undersaved or lacking savings altogether is not limited to certain income brackets and is a reality for Americans from varied walks of life.”
+“Just 44 percent of Americans could cover an unplanned expense of $1,000 from savings, a troubling statistic at any time but particularly with monthly expenses marching higher due to inflation at a 40-year high,” said Greg McBride, CFA, chief financial analyst at Bankrate.
+“Being undersaved for emergencies or lacking savings altogether is not limited to certain income brackets and is a reality for Americans from varied walks of life.”

-So how did such a large number of Americans get here?
-How can earning even as much as $100,000 keep families from staying financially afloat?
+So how can earning even as much as $100,000 keep families from staying financially afloat?

-There are many other factors at play — it’s almost impossible to pinpoint just one as to why so many Americans are teetering on the edge of being one surprise expense away from a major financial emergency.
+There are so many factors at play — it’s almost impossible to pinpoint just one reason why so many Americans are teetering on the edge of being one surprise expense away from a major financial emergency.

 One hitch in the system is that our perspective of “good money,” or what draws the lines between the middle class — rich and poor — hasn’t changed in over 50 years.

 The official Federal poverty measure is a calculation used to determine who is poor in America.
 However, the measure was created in 1963 and is based on 1955 data.
 Economic analysts pointed out years ago that this measure of poverty is wildly outdated and needs improvement to better serve the public.
 The calculation is based solely on income and takes into consideration the cost of a minimum food diet in 1963–not 2022.

 Meanwhile, the cost of living has been skyrocketing and the purchasing power of workers has been significantly diminished by record inflation.
 Consumer prices are up about 8.3 percent over one year ago, and inflation has been increasing at a rate not witnessed since the 1980s.